What is the Difference Between ListView and RecyclerView?

 findViewById() method only occurs a couple of times, rather than for the entire dataset and on each bind view.

 The RecyclerView’s adapter forces us to use the ViewHolder pattern.
-The creating part (inflating the layout and finding views) and updating the views is split into two methods —
+The creating part (inflating the layout and finding views) and updating the views are split into two methods —

 The ListView, on the other hand, doesn’t give us that kind of protection by default, so without implementing the ViewHolder pattern inside the